PapaZouk/employeesDataUploader/README.md

 ## Client-side
 To install the client-side app:

+1. Clone file uploader web application from ./fileUploaderApp to your local storage.
-1. Navigate to the 'fileUploaderApp' directory.
+2. Navigate to the 'fileUploaderApp' directory.
-2. Run in the system console 'npm install' to install necessary dependencies:
+3. Run in the system console 'npm install' to install necessary dependencies:
   <br><code>npm install bootstrap</code>
   <code>npm install Dropzone</code>
-3. Once the dependecies are installed, you can run the app locally by running the command:
+4. Once the dependecies are installed, you can run the app locally by running the command:
   <br><code>npm start</code>

-1. Download file uploader web application from ./fileUploaderApp to your local 2..
-Download the data uploader server-side app from ./datauploader directory and run

 ## Server-side
 To install the server-side app:

+1. Download the data uploader server-side app from ./datauploader directory and run
-1. Navigate to the 'fileUploaderApp' directory
+2. Navigate to the 'fileUploaderApp' directory
-2. Run the command:
+3. Run the command:
   <br><code>mvn clean package</code> to build the project and create the jar file.
-3. Once the build is complete, you can run the app locally by runnin the command:
+4. Once the build is complete, you can run the app locally by runnin the command:
   <br><code>java jar target/datauploader-0.0.1-SNAPSHOT.jar</code>

 # Running H2 Server-side with Java Database